mbta/prediction_analyzer/README.md

 5. `mix ecto.setup`
 6. `npm install --prefix assets`

+If you have previously set up the DB and run into issues, you may have to drop the DB and run `mix ecto.setup` to recreate it.

 ## Common Tasks

 * Run the app: `mix phx.server` (then go to <http://localhost:4000>)